 Are you and your spouse having the same fight over and over with no change?
 The good news is that you can break the habit and have a much happier marriage.
+Contact Dahlia Mann for a customized solution that works for your marriage.

 Repeating the same fight over and over again is demoralizing.
-If your time together is infected by endless reruns of the same argument, then eventually the emotion you associate most with your marriage is not love, affection or joy, but resentment.
-Before too long, you will start avoiding each others company out of exasperation about getting sucked into the same endless cycle of argument.
+If your time together is infected by endless reruns of the same argument, then eventually the emotion you associate most with your marriage is not love, affection, or joy, but resentment.
+Before too long, you will start avoiding each other’s company out of exasperation about getting sucked into the same endless cycle of argument.
 Like so many quick fixes, this only makes the problem worse.
 The longer you avoid each other, the more certain it is that your resentments will erupt when you do spend time together.

 If this is where you are, then ask yourself a simple question: what is more important, being right or being happy?
 It should be an easy question to answer, but all too often it isn’t.
 By bickering endlessly you are not just ruining your partner’s life, you are corroding your own happiness.
 Study after study shows that a good relationship is the single greatest determiner of life happiness.
 It’s a tragedy when what should be our greatest source of support makes us miserable.